RIC Hope Scholarship Policy Manual

 How to Request a Reduced Course Load Accommodation

-At the time of approval, the DSC will communicate a student’s reduced course load accommodation to relevant offices, including the Office of Financial Aid.
+At the time of approval, the Center for Disability Access will communicate a student’s reduced course load accommodation to relevant offices, including the Office of Financial Aid.
 The Office of Financial Aid will note the approved exception to full-time status and will determine whether the student meets all additional criteria for eligibility for the Hope Scholarship at the time the student earned sixty (60) credits.
 Please note that a reduced course load accommodation may impact other forms of financial aid.
 Students are encouraged to confirm their status and total impact to their aid package with the Office of Financial Aid before registering for fewer than 12 credits or withdrawing or dropping from courses that will reduce their number of registered credits each semester.

 Please note: Students who are permanently approved for this accommodation do not need to reapply for the reduced course load accommodation every semester.
 The accommodation would apply to that academic year and future semesters.